coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 - Run the following commands to automatically activate dojo-env and to add shortcuts for Jupyter:
     - Note: **it is very important that you do not add any spaces next to the "="** in the alias commands below:
-    - **Reminder: You can paste in Windows Terminal by simply right-clicking** anywhere within the activate Terminal window.
+    - **Tip: You can paste in Windows Terminal by simply right-clicking** anywhere within the activate Terminal window.

 ```bash